 Concerns over the economic impact of the COVID-19 pandemic have caused extreme volatility in financial and other capital markets, which may adversely affect our stock price and our ability to access capital markets in the future.
-Further, should we require credit at levels we are unable to access, the cost of credit is greater than expected, or the cost-savings measures we have implemented are ineffective or result in us incurring greater costs, our operating results could be adversely affected.
-Additional borrowings on our revolving line of credit have and will cause us to incur additional interest expense, which will negatively affect our earnings.

 Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations" for more information regarding the potential impact of the COVID-19 pandemic on our business.